Coconut-Lemon Cream Pie With a Graham Cracker Crust Recipe

-- If one wants, one can buy a pre-baked graham cracker crust of 10 inches.
+- You can buy a pre-baked graham cracker crust of 10 inches.
 Otherwise, to prepare it at home, combine together 6 tablespoons melted butter, 1/3 cup sugar, 1 1/2 cups very finely ground graham crackers, and 1/2 teaspoon cinnamon in a bowl until mixed together.
 Then shape into the pie dish, molding it to the appropriate shape.
-Bake for 8 minutes in a 350 degree Fahrenheit oven.
+Bake for 8 minutes at 350 degrees Fahrenheit.
 Be attentive to the butter quantity as this can cause the crust to melt and shrink down.
-Afterwards allow to cool while preparing the rest of the pie.
+Afterward, allow it to cool while preparing the rest of the pie.

 - In a large bowl, beat the remaining 2 cups heavy cream until it is very thick.
 Then add in the lemon juice, vanilla, and remaining sugar (2/3 cup), mix well, and then the 1 cup of shredded coconut.
 Pour the mixture into the gelatin substance and beat the two together until they are smoothly combined: it should be thick, but at this stage not yet truly capable of holding its form.

 - Pour the pie filling into the pie, and refrigerate it for at least 3 hours.
 It will harden so that it will approach something akin to key lime pie filling, smooth and neither solid nor liquid.
 Be attentive that this cold is required for it to retain its form, and if removed from the refrigerate it will become more liquid.